This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Why it is important to manage your weight:

-Your risk for heart disease, high blood pressure, and diabetes increase if you weigh more than you should.
-Being overweight can also increase your risk for osteoarthritis, sleep apnea, or other respiratory problems.
+Being overweight increases your risk of health conditions such as heart disease, high blood pressure, type 2 diabetes, and certain types of cancer.
+It can also increase your risk for osteoarthritis, sleep apnea, and other respiratory problems.
 Aim for a slow, steady weight loss.
-Even a small amount of weight loss can lower your risk for health problems.
+Even a small amount of weight loss can lower your risk of health problems.

 How to lose weight safely: